EL246/package_tree/README.md

 ## Getting Started

 To start the server, you can compile and run the source code.
-A faster option is to run the provided jar file with the following command.
-The jar is located in out/artifacts/package_tree_jar/package_tree.jar.
+A faster option is to run the provided jar file with the following command:

 ````
 java -jar ./<path>/package_tree.jar
 ````
+The jar is located
+in out/artifacts/package_tree_jar/package_tree.jar.

 A new jar file can also be compiled using the following maven command, if maven is installed: